-Two words: that rub.
-The rub for this recipe is an adaptation of the brown sugar chili rub used for these Pan Seared Lamb Chops and these Brown Sugar-Chili Roasted Chickpeas, but I got rid of the chili powder and it’s pure paprika/brown sugar deliciousness happening here.
-Well, plus salt and pepper and some cayenne for a little heat.
+The rub for this paprika chicken recipe is an adaptation of the brown sugar chili rub used for these Pan Seared Lamb Chops and is sweet and savory, adding so much flavor to the chicken and veggies.

 Due to the different cook times of the veggies, you will have to pull the pan out and add them at different times, but overall it is a really REALLY simple dinner recipe, and you are going to be impressed at how tasty it is for the effort.